angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/03-brainstorm.md

 1. Cast LP, crack for {U}
 1. Cast Oracle to win with 0 cards in your deck

-Because we had additional resources we were able to utilise them to provide additional protection against what our opponent had.
+Because we had additional resources we were able to utilize them to provide additional protection against what our opponent had.
 In this instance having the extra card in hand allowed us to make use of three of the pile cards immediately rather than just two.
 This also results in a perfect pile.